OzgenKoklu/BladeRacer_GameDevPatterns/README.md

 Book also mentions these shortcomings can be overcome by implementing the state pattern onto Unity's animation trees.

-Benefits: Encapsulation, Maintinence - Drawbacks: blending and transition of states
+**Benefits:** Encapsulation, Maintinence - Drawbacks: blending and transition of states

-Alternative solutions according to the book: Blackboard/behaviour threes, FSM, Memento
+**Alternative solutions according to the book:** Blackboard/behaviour threes, FSM, Memento
+# **3) Event Bus**
-- **Event Bus** , publishers, subscribers and the event bus.
+- Publishers, subscribers and the event bus.
 Related Scripts: RaceEventType.cs, RaceEventBus.cs, CountdownTimer.cs, bikeController.cs, HUDController.cs (Scene: test1 2)

 In the event bus method, there are gameObjects that are publishers and/or subscribers, publishers send messages to subscribers to trigger state changes. (using events, delegates, actions in c#) Similar to Observer method.
 Event bus script takes the role as a middleman between publishers and subscribers.